Jan Chappel, Senior Technical Specialist, Canadian Centre for Occupational Health and Safety (CCOHS)

 Mr. Demers is recognized as an international speaker and authority on the Canadian and international landscape of marijuana.
 As Occupational Health Operations Manager, Mr. Demers leads the most complex and fastest growing department of CannAmm.
 Mr. Demers’ commitment to lifelong learning is rooted in science and supplemented through executive education.
 His international presence and commitment to best practices is accomplished by serving on the SAPAA International Committee and IFDAT Legal Committee.
 Mr. Demers’ dedication to his community and the pursuit of a safer workplace is demonstrated by serving on the board of directors, as a member of the executive committee, for the Substance Abuse Program Administrators Association (SAPAA) and his local community Food Bank.
 By providing trustworthy information, tools, and best practices for occupational testing, Dan seeks to achieve his personal mission of effectively and sustainably ensuring more workers make it home to their families.

-Mike is the Vice President of Human Factors for SIX Safety Systems, a consulting firm that that offers Fit for Duty solutions with an emphasis on fitting the work to the worker.
-She has over twenty-five years of experience consulting with various Cdn and US government agencies including NASA and Nuclear Safety, as well as assisting aviation, rail, trucking, oil & gas, maritime, and emergency service industries.
+Mike is the President of Solaris Fatigue Management, a consulting firm that works in alliance with other human factors and fatigue management specialists alling them to provide a comprehensive suite of fatigue related services.
+Ms Harnett has over 30 years of experience consulting with various Cdn and US government agencies including NASA and Nuclear Safety, as well as assisting aviation, rail, trucking, oil & gas, maritime, and emergency service industries.
 A world reknown subject matter expert helping to establish national and international safety standards, with a background in human factors and sleep neurobiology, Mike is recognized for her ability to take complex subjects and deliver their content in a simplified, innovative and humorous manner for all to understand, making her a sought after speaker throughout North America.